Maximal Tori in Contactomorphism Groups: Basic Structures

 Recall that a complex structure $J$ on a vector bundle $\cald$ is a smooth endomorphism such that $J^2=-\BOne$.
-We are interested in the set of all complex structures $J$ on $\cald$ that satisfy a certain compatibility condition as briefly discussed in Section \ref{basdef}.
+We are interested in the set of all complex structures $J$ on $\cald$ that satisfy a certain compatibility condition.

 \begin{definition} Choose a smooth contact form $\eta\in\gC^+(\cald)$ representing $\cald$.
 We say that a complex structure $J$ is {\bf compatible} with $\cald$ if for any sections $X,Y$ of $\cald$ we have\footnote{I use the convention used in \cite{BG05} which is opposite to the convention most frequently used in K\"ahler geometry.}